-Clause Objectives Standards Assessment and Comments 56.09 Utilities 56.09-1 Shared trenching objectives Standard C27 Reticulated services for water, gas, electricity and telecommunications should be provided in shared trenching to minimise construction costs and land allocation for underground services.
+Clause Objectives Standards Assessment and Comments 56 09 Utilities 56.09-1 Shared trenching objectives Standard C27 Retoulated services for water, gas, electricity and telecommunications should be provided in shared trenching to minimise construction costs and land allocation for underground services.
 This can be satisfied.
-56.09-2 Electricity, telecommunicatio ns and gas objectives Standard C28 The electricity supply system must be designed in accordance with the requirements of the relevant electricity supply agency and be provided to the boundary of all lots in the subdivision to the satisfaction of the relevant electricity authority.
-Arrangements that support the generation or use of renewable energy at a lot or neighbourhood level are encouraged.
-The telecommunication system must be designed in accordance with the requirements of the relevant telecommunications servicing agency and should be consistent with any approved strategy, policy or plan for the provision of advanced telecommunications servicing agency and should be consistent with any approved strategy, policy or plan for the provision of advanced telecommunications system must be provided to the boundary of all lots in the subdivision to the satisfaction of the relevant telecommunications servicing authority.
-Where available, the reticulated gas supply system must be designed in accordance with the requirements of the relevant gas supply agency and be provided to the boundary of all lots in the continuous provided to the boundary of all lots in the continuous provided to the boundary of all lots in the requirements of the relevant gas supply agency and be provided to the boundary of all lots.
+56.09-2 Electrially, telecommunications and gas objectives Standard C28 The electricity supply system must be designed in accordance with the requirements of the relevant electricity supply agency and be provided to the boundary of all lots in the subdivision to the satisfaction of the relevant electricity authority.
+Arrangements that support the generation or use of renewable energy at a lot or heighbourhood level are encouraged.
+The telecommunication system must be designed in accordance with the requirements of the relevant telecommunications servicing agency and should be consistent with any approved strategy.
+Policy or plan for the provision of advanced telecommunications infrastructure, including fibre optic technology.
+The telecommunications servicing authority.
+The telecommunications servicing authority.
+Where available, the reticulated gas supply system must be designed in accordance with the requirements of the relevant gas supply agency and be provided to the boundary of all for the orther provided to the boundary of all for the characteristic of the relevant gas supply agency and be provided to the boundary of all for the characteristic of the relevant gas supply agency and be provided to the boundary of all for the characteristic of the relevant gas supply agency and be provided to the boundary of all for the characteristic of the relevant gas supply agency and be provided to the boundary of all for the characteristics.
 Each service authority has provided conditional consent.
 The mandatory condition for telecommunications will also be implemented.

 Clause Objectives Standards relevant gas supply agency.
-Assessment and Comments 56.09-3 Fire hydrants objective Standard C29 Fire hydrants should be provided: • A maximum distance of 120 metres from the rear of the each lot. • No more than 200 metres apart.
-CFA has provided conditional consent.
-Hydrants and fire plugs must be compatible with the relevant fire service equipment.
+Assessment and Comments S6.09-3 Fire hydrants objective Standard C29 Fire hydrants should be provided: • A maximum distance of 120 metres from the rear of the each lot. • No more than 200 metres apart.
+CFA has provided conditional consent Hydrants and fire plugs must be compatible with the relevant fire service equipment.
 Where the provision of fire hydrants and fire plugs does not comply with the requirements of standard C29, fire hydrants must be provided to the satisfaction of the relevant fire authority.
-56.09-4 Public lighting objective Standard C30 • Public lighting should be provided to streets, footpaths, public telephones, public transport stops and to major pedestrian and cycle paths including public open spaces that are likely to be well used at night to assist in providing safe passage for pedestrians, cyclists and vehicles. • Public lighting should be designed in accordance with the relevant Australian Standards. • Public lighting should be consistent with any strategy, policy or plan for the use of renewable energy and energy efficient fittings.
+56.09-4 Public Standard C30 • Public lighting should be provided to streets. footpaths, public telephones, public transport stops and to major pedestrian and cycle paths including public open spaces that are likely to be well used at right to assist in providing safe passage for pedestrians, cyclists and vehicles. • Public lighting should be designed in accordance with the relevant Australian Standards. • Public lighting should be consistent with any strategy, policy or plan for the use of renewable energy and energy efficient fittings.
 A condition of the permit will require a lighting plan to be provided to the satisfaction of Council to ensure that all streets and POS have adequate lighting for safety.